opendatasoft/ods-documentation/source/publishing_data/12_translating_dataset/translating_dataset.rst

 .. admonition:: Important
    :class: important

-   The translation window only enables the translation of the metadata that have already been configured in the original language.
+   The translation window only enables the translation of elements that have already been configured in the original language.
+For example, if the Publisher metadata has not been configured in the Information tab, it will not be possible to translate it.

-The left side of the translation window- displays the elements that can be translated, along with their value in the original language.
+The left side of the translation window displays the elements that can be translated, along with their value in the original language.

 - Untranslated elements are preceded by a grey |icon-cross| icon.
 - Translated elements are preceded by a green |icon-check| icon.